RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 # RSSC2018-Wireless-Lab

+## Prerequisites

+In order to execute this lab, there are a few things you will need to get started:
+1. An access point broadcasting an SSID with a WPA2 password.
+2. Kali Linux installed to attack the target host from.
+3. A wireless card compatiable with Kali Linux to scan/monitor wireless networks in your vicinity.

 ## Air Monitor
-Here we will walk through the process of cracking a WPA2 password.
+Here you will walk through the process of monitoring wireless networks and capturing a WPA2 handshake.

-1. The iwconfig command will show any wireless cards in the system.
+1. The iwconfig command will show any wireless cards in the computer.
 ```bash
 iwconfig
 ```